devman-todd/Azure-Logic-Apps-VirusTotal-Severity-Analyzer/README.md

 - <b>TEXT Documentation</b>
 - <b>TEXT Documentation</b>
 <br/>
 Feel free to reach out to me on LinkedIn to discuss this project or any related topics.
-You can find me [here](https://www.linkedin.com/in/tadeh-anbarchian/)
+You can find me <a href="https://www.linkedin.com/in/tadeh-anbarchian/" target="_blank">here</a>